 - Loans to distress farmers indebted to non-institutional lenders;

-- Loan to small & marginal farmers to purchase of land for agriculture purpose.
+- Loan to small & marginal farmers to purchase land for agriculture purposes.

 ii.
-Farm Credit Loan to corporate farmer, farmer producer organization, Partnership forms, Cooperative societies engaged in Agriculture and Allied activities for Loans limit up to 2 crores per borrower.
+Farm Credit Loan to corporate farmer, farmer producer organization, Partnership firms, Cooperative societies engaged in Agriculture and Allied activities for Loans limit up to 2 crores per borrower.
 This will include:

-- Crop Loans to farmer which will include traditional/ Non-traditional plantations and horticulture, and loans to allied activities;
+- Crop Loans to the farmers which will include traditional/ Non-traditional plantations and horticulture, and loans to allied activities;

 - Medium- & long-term loan to farmers for agriculture & allied activities;

 - Loan to farmers for pre & post-harvest activities;